-THE BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE INDEPDENT REGISTERED PUBLIC ACCOUNTING FIRM
+THE BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-PROPOSAL 3: AMEND THE 2008 STOCK OPTION AND INCNETIVE PLAN
+PROPOSAL 3: AMEND THE 2008 STOCK OPTION AND INCENTIVE PLAN

-Stockholders are requested in this Proposal 3 to approve the following amendment to our 2008 Stock Option and Incentive Plan (the "2008 Plan").
-As a result of the merger between Celldex and CuraGen in the fourth quarter of 2009, we have an expanded employee base.
-Approval of the amendment to the 2008 Plan is intended to ensure that we have sufficient shares reserved for issuance under the 2008 Plan to provide incentives to our expanded participant base.

-On October 21, 2009, the Compensation Committee of the Board of Directors approved an amendment to the 2008 Plan, subject to approval at the Annual Meeting by our stockholders, to increase the number of shares reserved for issuance thereunder by 2,400,000.
+Stockholders are requested in this Proposal 3 to approve the following amendment to our 2008 Stock Option and Incentive Plan, as amended (the "2008 Plan").
+Approval of the amendment to the 2008 Plan is intended to ensure that we have sufficient shares reserved for issuance under the 2008 Plan to provide incentives to our participant base and to eliminate any discretion that the Board of Directors or plan administrator may have, absent certain circumstances as set forth in the 2008 Plan, to buy back underwater options, without obtaining stockholder approval.
+We expect that we will use approximately 1,000,000 - 1,200,000 shares each year to issue equity awards to attract new hires and retain existing employees.
+We are asking to increase the option pool so that we have sufficient shares available for the next three years.